Boustead Heavy Industries Corporation: Shipbuilding

-The primary source of revenue for Boustead Heavy Industries is shipbuilding.
-Boustead Heavy Industries has three shipyards located in Malaysia, one of which is specialised in naval vessels while the other two are specialised in commercial vessels.
+The primary source of revenue for Boustead Heavy Industries Corporation is shipbuilding.
+Boustead Heavy Industries Corporation has three shipyards located in Malaysia, one of which is specialised in naval vessels while the other two are specialised in commercial vessels.

-Boustead Naval Shipyard, specialising in naval vessels, is located near the Royal Malaysian Navy's headquarters at Lumut, Perak.
+Boustead Naval Shipyard (now Lumut Naval Shipyard or LUNAS), specialising in naval vessels, is located near the Royal Malaysian Navy's headquarters at Lumut, Perak.
 The shipyard is 135 acres, significantly bigger than the other two shipyards.
 It has built 4 Kedah-class offshore patrol vessels in the past and is currently engaged in the building of 6 more Second Generation Patrol Vessels.
 The shipyard is being upgraded with the advice of DCNS to prepare for the SGPV project.
 The work includes new ship lifts, 2 new block assembly halls, 3 new halls for panel assembly and 3 keel lines so that around 2020 the shipyard will be able to assemble 3 SGPV hulls at the same time.

 Boustead Penang Shipyard is located on Penang Island, Penang and is involved in the building of commercial vessels.
 The yard is 20.21 acres and the height is restricted to a certain height due to the Penang Second Bridge that was opened in 2014.

-Boustead Langkawi Shipyard is located on Langkawi, Kedah and specialises in building luxury yachts due to Langkawi's location as a tourist and entertainment hotspot.
+Boustead Langkawi Shipyard (now LUNAS Langkawi) is located on Langkawi, Kedah and specialises in building luxury yachts due to Langkawi's location as a tourist and entertainment hotspot.

 Ship repair

-Boustead Heavy Industries also offers ship repair in its shipyards and each shipyard serves a different market.
+Boustead Heavy Industries Corporation also offers ship repair in its shipyards and each shipyard serves a different market.

 Boustead Naval Shipyard in Lumut specialises in the repair of naval vessels.

 Boustead Penang Shipyard offers ship repair services to commercial vessels.

 Boustead Langkawi Shipyard specialises in the repair of luxury vessels.

-Boustead also owned a submarine repair facility in Sepanggar Naval Base of the Royal Malaysian Navy.
+Boustead also owned a submarine repair facility in Sepanggar Naval Base of the Royal Malaysian Navy namely Boustead DCNS Naval Corporation Sdn Bhd and BHIC Submarine Engineering Services Sdn Bhd.

-Heavy engineering/Prefabrication
+Heavy engineering / Prefabrication

-Another primary source of revenue for Boustead Heavy Industries is heavy engineering/prefabrication.
+Another primary source of revenue for Boustead Heavy Industries Corporation is heavy engineering / prefabrication.

 Boustead Naval Shipyard fabricates container cranes and heavy steel structures for the oil and gas industry.

-Boustead Penang Shipyard is the most active shipyard for heavy engineering/prefabrication, offering fabrication for heavy steel structures and platforms as well as oil and gas fabrication like oil platforms.
+Boustead Penang Shipyard is the most active shipyard for heavy engineering / prefabrication, offering fabrication for heavy steel structures and platforms as well as oil and gas fabrication like oil platforms.

 Boustead Langkawi Shipyard does not have prefabrication facilities.